Word2VecT/Word2VecT.github.io/_pages/about.md

 # 🔥 News
+- *2024.06*: &nbsp; One paper about cross-modal learning for molecule is submitted to Arxiv.
 - *2024.05*: &nbsp;🎉🎉 BioT5+ is accepted by ACL 2024 (Findings).
 Thanks for all collaborators!
 - *2024.04*: &nbsp; One paper about docking is submitted to Arxiv.
 - *2024.02*: &nbsp; Two papers about cross-modal learning for biomolecule are submitted to Arxiv.